FAQs: Applying for a Service Dog

 How long does it take to get my dog?

-Once we have interviewed and accepted you, the wait time is typically 12-18 months.
+Once we have interviewed and accepted you, the wait time depends on the training program in which you are participating but the typical wait is 12-18 months.
 However if you are looking for a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.

 I am unable to travel to Colorado.
 Can I still get a dog from you?

-Unfortunately, coming to our facility to meet a dog and the subsequent 2 week placement class are both requirements of our program.
+Unfortunately, coming to our facility to meet a dog and the subsequent training/placement class are both requirements of our program.
 Our staff is simply too small to travel all over the country to try and match dogs and place them.
 We are happy to discuss your options with you and recommend service dog agencies that may be closer to where you live.

 Why type of breeds do you work with?

-All of our dogs come from rescues and shelters in Colorado and the surrounding states.
+Most of our dogs come from rescues and shelters in Colorado and the surrounding states.
 Therefore we work with many different types of breeds and many mixed breed dogs.
-All of our dogs are 45lbs and bigger and between 1-2 years old.
+Most of our dogs are 40lbs and larger and between 1-2 years old.
+Smaller dogs may be available for children on the autism spectrum or with other neurocognitive disabilities.

 Can I pick what type of breed I want?